judexzhu/knowledgebase/server-hp-proliant-bl460cg9.md

  * Blade chassis switches must be in correct interconnect bays in order to connect to onboard server NICs
  * Mez card slots are not well labelled onboard the G8 blade; use the online documentation to determine which port is which
  * Servers take a long time to cold-boot; > 5 minutes with lots of PCI adapters installed
+ * Blades by default ship with UEFI BIOS enabled, which does not allow standard PXE boot.
+To configure legacy boot options requires 3 reboots of the blade, each of which takes 4-8 minutes.